How many times have you purchased something and have had to return the item or exchange it for something else? How many times did you realize:

 UPDATE: April 27, 2017

-A week ago, my Mom sent the iPad back to begin processing the claim.
-I called today, and they did acknowledge receiving the package and have approved my Mom’s claim.
-There are two ways to get the refund or credit:
+My Mom sent the iPad back to begin processing the claim.
+I called and they did acknowledge receiving the package and had approved my Mom’s claim.
+There were two ways to get the refund or credit:

 a.
 Via a debit card (any debit card)